brain-power/Brain-Power-Amazon-Fidgetology/README.md

 ### Web Dashboard App

-The client dashboard app allows users to 1) upload pre-recorded video and 2) stream webcam feed to [Amazon Kinesis Video Streams](https://console.aws.amazon.com/kinesisvideo), and visualize the resulting face motion metrics computed by [Amazon Rekognition Video](https://docs.aws.amazon.com/rekognition/latest/dg/streaming-video.html) in near real-time.
+The client dashboard app allows users to 1) upload pre-recorded video and 2) stream a webcam feed to [Amazon Kinesis Video Streams](https://console.aws.amazon.com/kinesisvideo), and visualize the resulting face motion metrics computed by [Amazon Rekognition Video](https://docs.aws.amazon.com/rekognition/latest/dg/streaming-video.html) in near real-time.
 For details on how client-side streaming works and tools used to build the web app, see the [dashboard app-specific documentation](dashboard).

-#### Uploading Videos
+#### Uploading a Video

 ![Upload a Video](attachments/screenshots/Brain_Power_fidgetology_03__UploadVideoExampleBlur.jpg?raw=true "Upload a Video")

-#### Streaming Video from Webcam
+#### Streaming Video from a Webcam

 ![Stream your Webcam](attachments/screenshots/WebcamStreamExampleCensored.jpg?raw=true "Stream Webcam")